Patrick-Cole/pygmi/README.md

 Running the software can be achieved through the shortcut on your desktop.

+You may need to install the Microsoft Visual C++ 2015 Redistributable.
+It can be obtained from [here](https://www.visualstudio.com/downloads/download-visual-studio-vs#d-visual-c)

 ###Linux
 Linux normally comes with python installed, but the additional libraries will still need to be installed.
 One convenient option is to install the above libraries through [Anaconda](http://continuum.io/downloads>).